-- lld, the LLVM linker – A high-performance linker that runs 2x faster than GNU gold linker.
-Windows support is complete and also 2x faster than Microsoft Visual Studio linker.
-It is intended to be a drop-in replacement for GNU linker.
+- lld, the LLVM linker – A high-performance drop-in replacement that runs 2x or more faster than GNU gold or Microsoft Visual Studio linker.
+It is production-quality and used by various operating systems including FreeBSD as /usr/bin/ld.
 I'm the original designer, implementer and the owner of the project.

 - The Go Programming Language – Implemented various performance optimizations and fixed bugs as a committer.
 (List of patches)